ishandutta2007/free-api/README.md

  <br>
  - Classic statement : According to celebrities, look up classic quotes-<a href="https://www.free-api.com/doc/155" target='_blank'> Interface address </a>
  <br>
- - Product price comparison < / b>: Search for products, search the calendars of major malls according to the product url ...
+ - Product price comparison : Search for products, search the calendars of major malls according to the product url ...
 —— <a href="https://www.free-api.com/doc/156" target='_blank'> Interface address </a>
  <br>
  - Name score : Based on the name, return the fortune score of this name-<a hr ef = "https://www.free-api.com/doc/157" target = '_ blank'> Interface address </a>